sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/faq.md

 Is the pricing for Marketing Campaigns the same as it is for Legacy Newsletter?
 {% endanchor %}

 Both Legacy Newsletter and Marketing Campaigns start with your base SendGrid plan (which can be shared with any mail you send using the API or SMTP relay).
-For instance, if you have the Pro 300K plan and send 100,000 emails through Legacy or Marketing Campaigns, you’ll have 200,000 emails remaining to send through the API or SMTP relay..
+For instance, if you have the Pro 300K plan and send 100,000 emails through Legacy or Marketing Campaigns, you’ll have 200,000 emails remaining to send through the API or SMTP relay.

 From there, each email marketing solution charges a premium for sending through the user interface.
-With Legacy newsletter it’s a **$0.25 fee per 1,000 emails you send**.
-For Marketing campaigns, it’s a **$10 fee per 10,000 contacts you store**.
+With Legacy Newsletter it’s a **$0.25 fee per 1,000 emails you send**.
+For Marketing Campaigns, it’s a **$10 fee per 10,000 contacts you store**.
 Your first 2,000 contacts in Marketing Campaigns are free.

 <table class="table">